 Whatever your business situation, there are significant tax reliefs for pension contributions available.

-Making contributions to a personal pension entitles you to tax relief from the government up to the rate of Income Tax you pay.
+Making contributions to a personal pension entitles you to tax relief on up to 100% of your relevant UK earnings (capped at the Annual Allowance).
 So if you’re a basic rate taxpayer in England then the government will top up your pension contribution by 20%, meaning a contribution of £80 is worth £100.
 The government’s contribution is automatically provided at the basic tax rate.

 As a limited company director, you can pay into a personal pension, but you may find it’s more tax-efficient to have your limited company make the pension contributions as your employer, because it’s a business expense and reduces your company’s Corporation Tax bill.